Ketanbhave/TwitterFeed/TwitterFeed/README.md

 ## Demo projects in GitHub

 ### Web application - csproj
-This project uses method getTwitterfeed make the api call and an Ajax json request to display the tweets.
+This client side project uses method getTwitterfeed make the api call and an Ajax json request to display the tweets.

-Default.aspx - is main page loaded on this application which shows the latest 10 feeds and also a text box to enter seach query to filter within current tweets when 'Find' button is clicked
+Default.aspx - is start up page loaded on this application when App starts which shows the latest 10 feeds and also a text box to enter seach query to filter within current tweets when 'Find' button is clicked

-Web.config file contains appsettings which have ConsumerKey, ConsumerSecret, OAuth url used to get token from Twitter.
+Web.config file - contains appsettings which have ConsumerKey, ConsumerSecret, OAuth url used to get token from Twitter.
 It also has timelineurlformat which has filters like screen_name, tweet count, include retweets, exclude replies etc. As per current requirement screen name is salesforce and count is 10.

 ### oAuthTwitterWrapper - csproj
 This is server side application used to: